auth0/docs/articles/microsites/add-login/add-login-native-mobile-app.md

 ## How it works

-In a native/mobile application, the default experience will open a SafariViewController in iOS, or a Custom Chrome Tab in Android.
+In a native/mobile application, the default experience will open a SafariViewController in iOS or a Custom Chrome Tab in Android.

 1. The user clicks your **Login** button or link.
 2. Our SDK redirects the user to your Auth0 Authorization Server.